×

 We asked people about the visa & residency requirements in Italy, they wrote...

 "In order to obtain a visa for Italy, foreigners must contact the Italian Embassy or Consulate in their own country to obtain the appropriate visa form and find out the necessary document requirements, such as a valid passport, birth certificate, marriage certificate and proof of income.
 Applicants must then complete the form and make an appointment to submit the form and documentary evidence to the Embassy at the designated time.
 To apply for residency in Italy, applicants must first obtain a visa that is valid for at least 90 days and then register at their local police station.
 They must provide proof of where they will be living in Italy, proof of income and a valid passport with all relevant documents, such as a birth certificate or marriage certificate, to the police station.
-Upon receipt of the documents and proof of accommodation, the police station will issue the foreigner a residency permit that must be renewed every five years," explained one expat who made the move to Italy.
+Upon receipt of the documents and proof of accommodation, the police station will issue the foreigner a residency permit that must be renewed every five years," explained one expat living in Italy.

 Please login to continue reading this article.